 - 1. In a large bowl, whisk the vinegar with salt and pepper to taste.
 Slowly add the oil, whisking until the dressing is emulsified.
 Add the shallots, whisk briskly, and set aside.

-- 2. Bring a large pot of salted water to a boil (1 tablespoon sea salt per 2 quarts water) over high heat.
-Prepare a large bowl of ice water.
+- 2. Bring a large pot of salted water to a boil (I use 1 tablespoon sea salt per 2 quarts water) over high heat.
+Fill a large bowl halfway with ice water.

 - 3. Add the beans to the boiling water, return to a boil, and cook until the beans are tender but not mushy, 4 to 5 minutes.
 Using a slotted spoon, transfer the beans to the ice water and leave them there until they are chilled through.
 Drain the beans and spread them out on a tea towel to dry.